vespa-engine/vespa/node-maintainer/README.md

 HardwareBenchmarker:
 - sudo java -cp node-maintainer-jar-with-dependencies.jar com.yahoo.vespa.hosted.node.verification.hardware.HardwareBenchmarker cfg.1.hostname,cfg.2.hostname,...

+In "verification" you can find a TODO file where we have listed things we did not have time to implement.
 Both programs have README explaining closer what it does.